jscheiny/safe-units/docs/builtin.md

 While users can define their own unit system (see [Defining Quantities](defining-quantities.html)), Safe Units also comes with a large collection of built-in quantities and units based on the SI unit system.

-All quantities provided are generic, of the form `type Quantity<N = number>` so all will default to using `number` as the numeric type but may be passed another numeric type.
+All quantities provided are generic, of the form `type Quantity<N = number>` so all quantity types will default to using `number` as the numeric type but may be passed another numeric type.

 ## Base Units